Here's a fun and magical art activity, where kids paint an invisible picture that can only be revealed when painted over with watercolors!

 Have your child try her hand at creating a colorful, beaded necklace that's not only stylish, but also tells a story.

-Help your high schooler to make a beautiful Africa mask to help her reinforce important spatial and compositional skills.
+Help your child to make a beautiful Africa mask to help her reinforce important spatial and compositional skills.

 Here's an arts and crafts activity for your preschooler or pre-kindergartener: create ironed wax paper with crayon shavings, wax paper, and an iron!